 3. Make sure your IT infrastructure meets the required standards

-4. Maintain technologies used for PHI handling
+4. Deploy technologies for PHI handling

 5. Evaluate the current risk level

-HIPAA compliant organizations regularly perform security audits making risk analysis an ongoing matter.
+HIPAA-compliant organizations regularly perform security audits making risk analysis an ongoing matter.
 What is more, your audits should also cover all administrative and technical policies.
 The only way to stay compliant is through periodic checks.

 6. Plan for emergencies